MrFizzyBubbs/pymafia/README.md

 ## Contributing
 To contribute to pymafia, you will need to set up a development environment using the following steps:
 1. Install [poetry](https://python-poetry.org/)
+2. *Optional: Install [GnuWin32 Make](https://gnuwin32.sourceforge.net/packages/make.htm) if on Windows OS*
-2. Clone this repository
+3. Clone this repository
-3. Run `poetry install` inside the cloned repository
+4. Run `poetry install` or `make install` inside the cloned repository

 ## Acknowledgements